Pain in the foot

 Exercises against foot pain

-Ready for some exercise?
+Ready for a bit of exercise?
 With the following three exercises, you can strengthen your feet and gently relieve discomfort.

 For the first exercise, grab a tennis ball, place it on the floor and gently roll your whole foot back and forth.
 This stimulates blood circulation and restores elasticity to the foot.

-In the second exercise, you focus on your toes.
-For toe flexion, cross one leg over the other, grab your toes with your whole hand and gently pull them into flexion.
-After two minutes of stretching, you move to the opposite movement in the form of the third exercise, the toe stretch: Here you press your toes in the opposite direction.
-Again, stay for two minutes before switching sides.
+In the second exercise, focus on your toes.
+For the toe bend, cross one leg over the other, grab your toes with your whole hand and gently pull them into the bend.
+After two minutes of stretching, it's time for the counter-movement in the form of the third exercise, the toe stretch: here you push your toes in the opposite direction.
+Again, stay here for two minutes before switching sides.

-Additional tip: If you'd like to explore more exercises for specific ailments, we recommend our article "Exercises for Heel Spurs, Plantar Fasciitis and Foot Pain."
+Additional tip: If you would like to find out about other exercises for specific complaints, we recommend our article "Exercises for heel spurs, plantar fasciitis and foot pain."

 Acupressure and massage: pure wellness for your feet